Excerpt from the Ontario Government’s ‘Newsroom’

 Sherwin-Williams Canada Inc. should have someone on staff that has taken Basic Certification Level 1 and a recommended awareness course in ‘Machine Guarding’ wouldn’t hurt either.

-HRSGroup Inc. provides this training on a regular basis.
+HRS Group Inc. provides Machine Guarding training on a regular basis.
 Check our schedule for the next available course.
 We also cater to our customers and, with 4 trainers on staff, we can provide training whenever and wherever needed.

 As a reminder, “The more you know about the OHSA the safer your employees will be.”